Dr Philip Robinson, 2015. Reviewed and updated 2019.

 What are the issues you have identified with people taking their medication?

 One of the complicating factors that’s frequent when we have gout, is sometimes the gout medications that we use can actually flair the gout in the short term.
 I can see a long term goal for a patient and I start them on a medication, but unless the patient sees that vision and sees the fact that we’re aiming for this long term goal, they may stop taking the medication.

-It is aimed at really helping the patient on the ground.
+It was aimed at really helping the patient on the ground.
 There are lots of different types of research you can do.
 You can study genetics and you can study biology and often those things take a lot longer to filter through to the patient, but this research is very exciting.

 We have a lot of good treatments currently for gout, but if people, for whatever reason, aren’t taking them, then we may as well not have them.

-Historically people haven’t seen gout as a very important condition, but it’s important as it stops people going to work, it stops them enjoying their life and their sport and their family and it has costs to both individuals and communities and families.
+Historically people haven’t seen gout as a very important condition, but it is important as it stops people going to work, it stops them enjoying their life and their sport and their family and it has costs to individuals, communities and families.
 People need to sit up and take more notice of it.
 I think the results of that study essentially reflect the fact that people have a very historical attitude to it and they need to think about it again and see the effect that it’s having on lives.
 Hopefully that’s a study that we can repeat in five or ten years’ time and show that there has been significant change.
 That would be my hope.

-Each year through the generosity of donors Arthritis Queensland provides $50,000 funding for a post-doctoral research fellowship to support medical and clinical research into treatments for arthritis.
-The funding is coordinated through the Arthritis Australia National Research program and awarded to a researcher based in Queensland.
+Each year, through the generosity of donors, Arthritis Queensland provides $50,000 funding for a post-doctoral research fellowship to support medical and clinical research into treatments for arthritis.
+The funding is coordinated through the Arthritis Australia National Research Program and awarded to a researcher based in Queensland.